18F/join.tts.gsa.gov/positions/Communities-Collaboration-Branch-Chief.md

 lower GS-grade (or equivalent).
 Specialized experience is defined as follows:
 (**NOTE: Specialized experience will be updated soon.**)

-- Experience leading the development, delivery or integration of highly complex digital products or services.
-- Experience applying leading industry practices in the design, development and delivery of digital products or services.
-This experience may include experimentation based frameworks, iterative development methodologies, user-centered design, planning tools or continuous delivery methodologies.
-- Experience crafting or creating product vision, strategy or road maps.
-- Experience working with cross-functional teams.

 ## How to Apply